wladyslaws/multitask/README.md

 ## In order to run this:

+---

+Important!
+Somehow files with names: **2010_001592.jpg, 2010_001606.jpg** and **2008_003252.jpg** lack their respective annotations in trainval_withkeypoints.json data, hence you have to remove them from downloaded JPEGImages folder in order to evade dreadful crash during training.
+We are working to make this code failsafe in this matter.

+---

-please copy VOC2010 photos to their catalogs:
+Please copy VOC2010 photos to their catalogs:
 - `VOC2010` to `data/datasets/VOC/VOCdevkit/VOC2010/JPEGImages/`
 - `trainval_withkeypoints` to `data/datasets/VOC/VOCdevkit/VOC2010/`